mstop4/superjibby2-colour-indexer/README.md

 ## Versions

-**gms** - A prototype made with GameMaker Studio 2.
+**gms2** - A prototype made with GameMaker Studio 2.
 Has a barebones GUI and can only convert one image at a time.

 **vs** - A command line tool that can batch convert multiple PNGs in a single directory.